Roll20/roll20-character-sheets/Shadow of the Demon Lord/README.md

 * Added background tab for adding rudimentary info about background and story developments
 * Added a button to restore talent uses, as with spells
 * Added house rule friendly option to change the dice used
+* Made all tabs except the main tab somewhat responsive
 * Several small style tweaks and bugfixes

 ### 2017-10-30: Version 1